filippodanesi/nlu-analyzer/README.md

 The application provides several options for authenticating with IBM Watson's NLU API:

+1. **Environment Variables** - Use credentials from environment variables or `ibm-credentials.env` file
-1. **Direct API Key** - Enter your API key directly in the configuration panel
+2. **Direct API Key** - Enter your API key directly in the configuration panel
-2. **Region Selection** - Choose from predefined IBM Cloud regions or specify a custom URL
+3. **Region Selection** - Choose from predefined IBM Cloud regions or specify a custom URL
-3. **Instance ID** - Specify your service instance ID for the selected region
+4. **Instance ID** - Specify your service instance ID for the selected region

 ### Available Regions